texadactyl/essayer/README.md

 **2024-08-27**

-Computed ZIP_CRC32 on Linux.
+Computed ZIP_CRC32 on all platforms.
 Checked results with https://crc32.online/